Adwaith-Rajesh/object-bucket/README.md

   Trying to modify a droplet that does not exists will cause an error

   - Saving a bucket
-  All the things mentioned above will not added or saved permanently to do so it is necessary to save the bucket
+  All the things mentioned above will not be added or saved permanently, to do so it is necessary to save the bucket.
   ```python
   test_bucket.save_bucket()
   ```